 The acid test can reveal two things.
 The first is the karat of a solid gold jewelry item.
 The second is whether jewelry is gold-plated or solid gold.
 With this test, a sample of the jewelry is extracted and exposed to acid.
 The resulting color indicates the metal the jewelry is made of.

-There are ready-to-use testing kits available for sale.
+There are ready-to-use testing kits available for sale on the market.
 Nonetheless, you would still need a skilled professional to interpret the results.

 Take The Uncertainty Out of It

-Another way to be sure about what you are buying is by purchasing all your jewelry from a reputable vendor.
+Another way to be sure about what you are buying is by purchasing all your jewelry from reputable gold jewelry wholesale vendors.
 At Play With Diamonds, we deliver what we promise.
-If you are looking for wholesale top-quality real solid gold jewelry, come to us and take the guesswork out of it.
+If you are looking for top-quality solid gold jewelry wholesale, come to us and take the guesswork out of it.